ivanceras/old-rustorm/README.md

-##Documentation
+## Documentation
 [docs](http://ivanceras.github.io/rustorm/rustorm)

-##Roadmap
-* Implement all the features in ivanceras/orm
-  * Automatic conversion of Row to objects (of the generated model)
-  * Automatic conversion of HashMap to objects
+## What's already done
+* Code model generation based on database tables
-  * Implement the declarative Query API
+* Query API

-* become a full blown ORM for rust
+## Todo List
+* Automated table creation on deployment
+    * Automatically create tables required on deployment of the binary,
+    * The target database doesn't have to be the same with the development database
+    * Ideal development database is postgresql, where most common features are implemented and supported.
+*

+## Roadmap

 * Support for sqlite
+* Support for Oracle
+* Support for MySql

 # For Updates
 Follow me on twitter: [@ivanceras](https://twitter.com/ivanceras)

+# Support this project
-# Support this project at bountysource
+* This is a 1 man show, so if you feel generous, please support this project at bountysource [bountysource](https://www.bountysource.com/teams/rustorm)
-[bountysource](https://www.bountysource.com/teams/rustorm)